 Space Use Policy

-The University recognizes the importance of providing access to space and facilities for both internal and external groups for activities other than the regular and/or essential operations and activities of the University.
-The need to designate areas for use to accommodate such activities of a diverse University community is an important aspect of its mission.
-Use of such designated facilities of the University shall be allowed by the Office of the Chancellor and the Division of Administration and Finance in accordance with federal, state and local laws and shall not be used for the purpose of organizing or carrying out unlawful activity.
+The University recognizes the importance of providing access to space and facilities for both internal and external groups to plan activities outside of the standard operations and activities of the University.
+The need to designate areas to accommodate such activities of a diverse university community is an important aspect of our mission.
+Use of such facilities shall be permitted by the Office of the Chancellor and the Division of Administration and Finance in accordance with federal, state and local laws and shall not be used for the purpose of organizing or carrying out unlawful activity.

 Space Use Policy Goals: